 The Housing Bubble vs. the Tech Bubble

 The housing bubble was characterized largely by a push in subprime lending, which was fueled by speculative trading among hedge funds and other financial institutions.
-The Great Recession that followed saw net worth for American households shrink, home equity disappear, and disappear, and unemployment rates skyrocket to 10.6%.
+The Great Recession that followed saw net worth for American households shrink, home equity disappear, and unemployment rates skyrocket to 10.6%.

 As more people were put out of work, consumers cut back on spending and the economy continued to shrink.
 It took several government stimulus measures, including the Economic Stimulus Act of 2008 and the American Reinvestment and Recovery Act of 2009, to help get the economy growing again.